Pay Chen is a TV host, writer and producer

 had such a strong influence on my childhood.
 My brother and I learned to speak

 English by watching TV.
 CBC, PBS and Magnum P.I. formed us as people.
-I also watch a lot of Food Network.
-It’s no

 secret that I would love to host and produce a food show.